open-edge-platform/edge-developer-kit-reference-scripts/usecases/ai/edge-ai-demo-studio/out/README.md

 - Check that all dependencies were installed successfully
 - Make sure AppArmor is configured: `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0`
-- Try right-clicking the `EdgeAiStudio` file and selecting "Run as a program"
+- Try right-clicking the `EdgeAIDemoStudio` file and selecting "Run as a program"
-- If that doesn't work, try running from terminal to see error messages: `./EdgeAiStudio`
+- If that doesn't work, try running from terminal to see error messages: `./EdgeAIDemoStudio`

 **Q: Desktop application crashes or shows namespace errors**